 I’m still saying Kannik’s Korner 6602 is the closest for the round-eared cap.
 It also includes really good directions and documentation.
 But her sources are a smidge later than AWI.
 I recommend starting here, but making the small size caul.. . . .

 For a lappet, you could start with Instructions for Cutting Out Apparel for the Poor, which isn’t the most common 3-piece construction, but is at least verifiably accurate, really easy to make, and free on Google.
 Still, it’s 1789, but I have seen one dated earlier.

 ….I see a need for patterns that copy common construction for our era… well, that’s a project for another day….
-You can look at my notes and patterns on these posts and see what you can do!
+WAIT, I DID THAT!
+I made a lappet pattern that is an average of all the lappets I saw.
+Enjoy.

 Here are some things we do not see in the American portrait evidence for 1750-1775:

 - Caps that cover the face, or ruffles long enough to fall down the chin or into the eyes.
 Reenactors frequently wear too big a cap, pulled too far forward.

 - That very old BAR pattern that has a paddle-shaped, double-layered headpiece.
 Just no. I’m still trying to figure out where that came from.
 If an original exists for it, it is a rarity and should not be used.

 - A lot more round-eared than lappet caps.
 In both the portrait evidence and the artifact evidence, lappets outnumber round-eared caps.
 My current count is 21 lappets to 2 round-eared caps among artifacts, and about 50 lappets to 30 round-eared caps in portraits.